Meng Guanliang

-Meng Guanliang (孟关良 (孟關良, Mèng Guānliáng), born January 24, 1977, in Shaoxing, Zhejiang) is a Chinese former flatwater canoeist who has competed since 1998, the gold medalists at two Olympic Games, he won the Canadian canoe C-2 500 m gold medal both in 2004 and 2008.
+Meng Guanliang (孟关良 (孟關良, Mèng Guānliáng), born January 24, 1977, in Shaoxing, Zhejiang) is a Chinese former flatwater canoeist who has competed since 1998.
+He was the gold medalist at two Olympic Games, winning the C-2 500 m gold medal both in 2004 and 2008.

 As a competitive canoeist, Meng once announced his retirement at 2005 China National Games end, he made a comeback in October 2006, Meng officially announced retirement after the 2008 Beijing Olympics.